tiiuae/ghaf/docs/src/release_notes/ghaf-23.12.md

 * Chromium AppVM does not boot up on X1.
 * Shutdown or reboot of Lenovo X1 takes a lot of time (7 minutes).
 * Copy and paste text from or to Chromium AppVM does not work.
-  > NOTE: copy text from the address bar does not work.
+Copy text from the address bar does not work as well.
 * Personal security keys cannot be created.
 * Cannot move the Element window by dragging with the mouse.